Old Books Newly Received

 Cambridge Union Society

 This is a library set up for the use of students outside the colleges.
-Over the course of time the use of the library ceased, rainwater seems to have taken an interest in some of the books, and recently some stock was sold off.
+Over the course of time the use of the library decreased, rainwater seems to have taken an interest in some of the books, and recently some stock was sold off.
 The books have a nice bookplate, often more than one on top of each other, and offer an interesting view of student reading in the past.
 Most books date back more than 50 years, - too old for the students of today.

 Sunday July 09, 2006